quake-build/quake-old/README.md

 ```

 In the second example, when the `rust-package` function is invoked inside the `build` task's declaration body, its "task scope" is carried with it, so we can use commands like `depends`, `sources`, `produces`, and the new `subtask` command shown above.
-This allows us to create language-specific toolchains that others can depend upon in their project to make it very easy to get up and running quickly with minimal boilerplate.

 ## Motivation

 Many software projects have build system requirements that are simply not achievable in the native build system of the language or framework they are working in, particularly when it comes to requirements like:

 - Generating assets at build-time (e.g. rasterizations of an SVG app icon)
-- Bundling and signing an application for one or more targets (see macOS Universal Binaries)
+- Bundling and signing an application for one or more targets (e.g. macOS Universal Binaries)
-- Composing multiple build systems together (for example, in a multilingual project)
+- Composing multiple build systems together (e.g. in a multilingual project)

-Typically, these requirements are fulfilled by the some of the following kinds of solutions:
+Typically, these requirements are fulfilled by the some combination of the following kinds of solutions:

 - Rules/targets-based build systems
     - Examples: make, ninja